blib-la/hyv/docs/22_HYV_REST_API_NEXTJS_API_ROUTE_SERVERLESS.md

 const agent = new Agent(new GPTModelAdapter());
 ```

-## Setting Up a Serverless Function
+### Setting Up a Serverless Function

-Next, create a new file in the `pages/api` directory of your Next.js application.
-For instance,
-`pages/api/hyv.ts`.
-This file will serve as your serverless function and be the endpoint of your
+Next, create a serverless function which will be the endpoint of your API.
+This file should be in
-API.
+the `pages/api` directory of your Next.js application, for example, `pages/api/hyv.ts`.

 ```typescript
 import { NextApiRequest, NextApiResponse } from "next";